cryptoriums/telliot/docs/configuration.md

 Retrieve data from the contract

 Flags:
   -h, --help               Show context-sensitive help.
       --config=STRING      path to config file
+      --contract=STRING    provide valid hex address

       --from=UINT-64       the unix timestamp to use as a starting point for the data retrieval
       --look-back=2h       how far to lookback

 ```